 - a.
 Sustain the resilient growth of New Jersey's solar markets, continuing the market transformation from rebates to SRECs, and reducing SREC costs to ratepayers by encouraging long term SREC contracts.
 Launch ESFI program to incent market participation in long term contract programs. - b.
 Wind down all rebate programs by managing the carryover projects from the CORE and REIP. - c.
 Continue to support momentum and market development in onshore wind and biopower markets.
-Launch wind and biopower feasibility study incentives and ITWI methodology in wind. - d.
-Manage the increased volumes of SRP projects by automating the application process, and increasing reliance on revenue grade meters to reduce program inspection and final paperwork requirements.
-Migrate the administration of NJREMI incentives to EDA efforts to attract clean tech manufacturing to the state.
+Launch wind and biopower feasibility study incentives and ITWI methodology in wind.

-- e.
-Continue to implement QA/QC protocol driving towards an inspection rate of 10-20% or less while continuing to improve the technical quality of solar installations. - f.
-Transition new installer training to a webinar format, and target in-person trainings to financial services and wind and biopower markets. - g.
+- d.
+Manage the increased volumes of SRP projects by automating the application process, and increasing reliance on revenue grade meters to reduce program inspection and final paperwork requirements. - e.
+Continue to implement QA/QC protocol driving towards an inspection rate of 10% for non-incentivized projects and 20% for incentivized projects while continuing to improve the technical quality of solar installations. - f.
 To reduce administrative costs, improve program participant experience, and Improve turnaround time, in 2011 program requirements will be streamlined and automated.
 In 2011 the Market Manager will implement and launch these changes which are summarized below: